Life hacks – medication

 Ask for help

 The is focussed on empowering blind and partially sighted people and enabling their independence, but sometimes it’s quicker and simpler to seek help from those around you.
-So, don’t struggle to sort through medications and instructions if you don’t feel great and don’t have too.
-If you haven’t got anyone to hand then you might like to try the Be My Eyes app where you link to a volunteer via your smart phone.
+So, don’t struggle to sort through medications and instructions if you don’t feel great and don’t have to.
+If you haven’t got anyone to hand then you might like to try the Be My Eyes app, which links you to a volunteer via your smart phone.
 They will be able to read instructions, identify tablets or help with measuring medicines.
-You’ll find Be My Eyes in the Google Play store or Apple’s app store.
+You will find Be My Eyes in the Google Play store or Apple’s app store.
 Alternatively, you could call a friend through WhatsApp or FaceTime and ask for a little sighted assistance from someone you know well.

 Organisation and labelling

 It is possible for your pharmacist to provide you with prepacked and ordered medications on request, if you prefer.
 Cobolt Systems, RNIB and IC Vision (formerly SW Retail) have differing pill dispensers, some which talk and include reminder alarms, and others marked with tactile markings or clear large print.
 Before filling these devices ask your pharmacist for their opinion on their use.
 Depending on the quantity of medication you are prescribed you can slice corners of packaging to make it feel different, mark with bright labels or felt tip pens.
 Large print calendars or diaries can allow you to keep a record of pills taken.
 Try VIP Diaries.
 Keep your medications in one place so you can find them quickly and easily.
 Elastic bands, ribbons or hair ties can all be used to distinguish bottles or packages.